railsuser2014/openobject-doc-book-en/source/technical_guide/cci_country.rst

 ::

-  For some applications in the OpenERP software used by some Belgian Chamber of Commerce,
+  For some applications in the OpenERP software used by some Belgian Chamber of Commerce,we need a table regrouping countries and areas (group of countries).
-          we need a table regrouping countries and areas (group of countries).
   The table used by default in OpenERP doesn't answer to this need, because it's used in other and we need to specify if this code can be used in some cases or others This table is by evidence very specific to the Chamber of Commerce dedicated modules.

 Dependencies
 ------------